automatecloud/docker-ddc-vagrant/README.md

  openssl rsa -in DTRkey.pem -out DTRkey.pem
 ```

-* Import your keys into your local MAC.
+* Import your keys into your local MAC by using the Keychain Access application.
+I import them always as trusted certificates, so you will have no red non trusted certificate messages within your browser.

 ## Usage